10 tips for food photography & styling

 1. Learn as much as you can about your camera

 This is the more technical aspect of the process and can easily be learned.
-I am a self taught photographer and have read numerous books and tutorials on the subject.
+I am a self-taught photographer and have read numerous books and tutorials on the subject.
 I continue to read as there is always room for improvement.
 You can find everything you need online.
 Just keep looking, reading and learning.
 Read your camera manual.
 Shoot in manual mode if you are not already, as this is the only way you will learn about setting up your exposure and having control over your shot.

 2. Understand light

 Start developing an understanding of light and the relationship it has on your subject.
 Play around trying to find the best light you can in the place where you shoot.
 I only shoot using natural light as a source because I prefer it.
 Often this may require taking away some light which can easily be achieved with scrim, sheets, or net fabric.
-Consider how much shadow you want in your shot, it can often give a lovely 3 dimensional feel to your image.
+Consider how much shadow you want in your shot, it can often give a lovely 3-dimensional feel to your image.

 You can achieve excellent results using artificial light and can set it up so that it mimics natural light.
-It can also be more convenient If you are not able to shoot in the day.
+It can also be more convenient If you are not able to shoot during the day.

-Never use a build in flash (unless perhaps you filter it or deflect it).
+Never use a build-in flash (unless perhaps you filter it or deflect it).

 3. The mood of the shot